GrazerComputerClub/Circlean/README.md

    - GPIO26 (active high)
  * Only shutdown after sync if USB-drives are connected on boot
  * Performance optimisations (especially needed for Pi 1)
- * Supports USB port 1.1 for bad USB-drive (available if using USB-Hub/HAT and Pi 4)
+ * Supports USB port 1.1 for source-drive (available if using USB-Hub/HAT used with Pi Zero or A)
+ * All Raspberry Pi variants (1-4) use top left usb-port for source-drive

 **Successfully tested:**
    * Pi 1 B Rev. 1